la2050/archive/_projects/2015/la-art-fest.md

 'In one sentence, please describe what your organization does': >- It produces, funds, and develops art events and projects for and with the diverse communities in Los Angeles.
-'In one to three sentences, please describe your proposal.': >- LA Art Fest will present work by the most innovative and interesting artists in Los Angeles.
-The event will be a juxtaposition of styles and cultures reflecting the true tapestry of art communities throughout Los Angeles.
-The event will feature music, painting, sculpture, and craft-works created by artists in the area.
 Where will you be working?:
   - Central LA
   - >-